winitzki/scall/tutorial/programming_dhall.md

 Our code for `h t0` needs to compute `fmap (fmap h) c0`.
 Because that computation does not need the value `h`, Haskell will not perform any more recursive calls to `h`.
-This is where the recursion terminates in the computation `h t0`.
+This is why the recursion terminates in the computation `h t0`.

 If the value `t0` had been a more deeply nested tree, we would need to expand the recursive definition of `h` more times.
 The required number of recursive calls is equal to the "depth" of the value `t0`.